giantswarm/rfc/management-cluster-access/README.md

 ### Enable opsctl to retrieve kubeconfig from LastPass

+For Giant Swarm staff, the `opsctl login` command is the preferred way to access the management cluster.
+In the future we aim to improve the command by letting it read the kubeconfig stored in a LastPass secret.

 ## Future outlook

 - Potentially have a PKI for client certificate creation